BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 overcome.*]

 [*Behind their intense martial skill and discipline lies the fiery wrath of a Dwarf at war, for the Iron Hills Dwarves honour the bonds of kin above all else.
-It is for this purpose that Dáin and his warriors march on
+It is for this purpose that DÃ¡in and his warriors march on
-Erebor, for Dáin is Thorin's cousin by blood and friend by choice.
+Erebor, for DÃ¡in is Thorin's cousin by blood and friend by choice.
 When the ravens reached the Lord of the Iron Hills, with the message that Erebor was once again in the hands of the Dwarves, no time was lost...the Iron
 Hills would aid their kin, and woe-betide any who stood in their path.*]